 These are just some of the ways that you can drive foot traffic to your brick-and-mortar shop with the help of digital tools.

 One of the most up-and-coming social networks, Waze, can be a great online “weapon” for getting people through your shop’s doors.
 Let’s take a closer look at Waze is and what your options are as an advertiser.

 Although Waze might be relatively new to you, it has been around in some form since 2006.
 Google acquired Waze mobile in 2013 and they’ve continued to innovate since then.
 So what does Waze do exactly?

 Waze describes its app as a community-driven GPS navigation app, which is free to download and use.

-In other words, it’s a navigation app that gets is strength from the participation of its users.
+In other words, it’s a navigation app that gets is strength from the participation of its users (also called Wazers).
 While driving, those users share traffic information actively (notifying about accidents, police checkpoints, etc.) and passively (sharing traffic flow, speeds) with the app.

 Waze in use.
 In this image, a police checkpoint has been added by one Wazer to warn other users to slow down.
 (Source: Shutterstock)